Semiparametric Estimation of Treatment Effects in Observational Studies with Heterogeneous Partial Interference: Introduction

-Our work provides new insights into the modeling of heterogeneous interference.
-Note that, in a simpler setting where treatment assignments are random, the first source of heterogeneity is allowed in the definition of potential outcomes \citep{hudgens2008toward,tchetgen2012causal,aronow2017estimating}.
-In this setting, the consistent estimators of average effects over the whole population do not need to explicitly account for this source of heterogeneity \citep{chin2018central,savje2021average}.
-In sharp contrast to this experimental setting, when treatment assignments are nonrandom, we emphasize that all four sources of heterogeneity need to be explicitly considered in the unbiased and efficient estimation of both granular or aggregate treatment effects.

-Our work contributes to the recent literature on the identification and estimation of heterogeneous direct and spillover effects.
-In randomized experiments, \cite{bargagli2020heterogeneous} and \cite{yuan2021causal} propose tree-based methods for the estimation of heterogeneous effects.
-When treatment assignments are nonrandom, \cite{forastiere2020identification} define estimands indexed by a single spillover parameter.
-This parameter can be a pre-specified \emph{weighted} sum of neighbors' treatments to model asymmetric spillovers.
-As a generalization of \cite{forastiere2020identification}, our estimands are indexed by multiple spillover parameters to allow for more general heterogeneous interference patterns and require less prior knowledge from practitioners.
-Similar estimands are also considered in \cite{tortu2020modelling}.
-However, our work differs from \cite{tortu2020modelling} in two aspects.
-First, our estimands are defined under the conditional exchangeability framework, while those in \cite{tortu2020modelling} are defined under the exposure mapping framework.
-Second, \cite{tortu2020modelling} suggest a parametric estimation approach, while our estimation strategy is semiparametric and is shown to enjoy desirable theoretical properties.

 The rest of the paper is organized as follows.
 Section \ref{sec:model} presents model assumptions and the conditional exchageability framework.
 Section \ref{sec:estimator} defines the causal estimands of interest and proposes the estimation procedure based on generalized AIPW estimators.
-Section \ref{section:asymptotics} presents asymptotic results, including semiparametric efficiency bounds, discusses the bias-variance tradeoff between efficiency and robustness to interference, and proposes feasible variance estimators and hypothesis tests for heterogeneous interference.
+Section \ref{section:asymptotics} presents main asymptotic results.
 Sections \ref{section:simulations} and \ref{section:applications} present simulation results and applications to the Add Health dataset.
-Section \ref{section:extensions} discusses extensions of our results, e.g., to settings with varying cluster sizes and weakly correlated clusters.
 Section \ref{section:conclusions} concludes the paper.